bhofman/JetToyHI/README_ForBScStudents.md

 ## Prerequisites

 If you are using mac or linux, the steps are relatively straightforward.
-For windows machines I'm not sure what to do.
-These are the things you need to install:

-* C++ compiler: on mac you could install xcode (found on App Store) to get the g++ compilers
+For windows machines: https://www.virtualbox.org/

 ## JetToyHI installation